 Next, head out onto 222 Queen Street and 51 Waterloo Street (aka 222+51).
 Besides a medley of performing arts offerings, the arts centre has interactive murals – think walls with vintage doors that open to stunning visuals – in the signature style of Yip Yew Chong.
 Escape to the narrow road next to the building to capture the sights of a sky-high graffiti-filled wall tagged by local and international graffiti artists.

 Make the hipster favourite Haji Lane and its surrounding areas your next stop.
 Hole-in-the-wall shops, cafes and bars aside, the Arab quarters also boasts some of the best art in the city.
 Draw your eyes to the massive space cadets along Beach Road, another Yip Yew Ching gem by Sultan Gate, a monotoned Ceno2 special by The Singapura Club, and the contrasting vibrant walls of Piedra Negra which a hot favourite amongst tourists.

 Stop by the Sultan Arts Village tucked in the quaint Malay enclave of Kampong Glam nearby where you’ll find an explosion of street art and graffiti.
 Check out The Black Book for all your graffiti tools while you’re at it.
 Take a stroll further down to Aliwal Arts Centre where fresh wall art pops up on its walls every now and then.

-Head towards the nearby Fort Canning Park next for the ASEAN Sculpture Garden.
+Head towards the nearby Fort Canning Park next for the more sculptures vying for your attention.
+Scoot over to the ASEAN Sculpture Garden.
 Sited at the green, tranquil spot are modern sculptures created and donated by the five member countries of ASEAN – The Philippines, Thailand, Indonesia, Malaysia and Singapore.